gsquire/redis-multi-map/README.md

 use Rust to provide a new data structure.
 The `MultiMap` type is akin to Redis' existing hash type with the added benefit of storing more than one value.

+## Production Readiness
+I would not consider this module to be production ready at the moment.
+There needs to be more unit tests as well as benchmarking.

 ## Install
 You must have Rust and LLVM installed in order to compile this project.
 The preferred way to install Rust is using the [rustup](https://rustup.rs/) tool.
 If you are wary of shell script installs, you can download it through brew.